 One of the most epic parks in Alaska to visit is Kenai Fjords National Park in the southern part of the state.
 The Alaska national park spans over 660,000 acres and is one of the least visited National Parks in the US, but it is so worth a trip to if you’re into glaciers, wildlife, and mind-blowing scenery.

-Kenai Fjords National Park’s most famous attraction is Exit Glacier, the only attraction in the park that you can actually drive to.
+Kenai Fjords National Park’s most famous attraction is Exit Glacier, the only attraction in the park that you can drive to.
 At Exit Glacier, you will find a nature center, camping opportunities, and plenty of hiking trails (even some going to Harding Ice Field).

 There are many things to do in Kenai Fjords National Park for adventurers, such as kayaking, boating, fishing, and hiking.
 You can also take a helicopter ride over the park, admiring its untouched scenery from above.